THE DESIGN ERA

 (The twelve or so instances of bad English and editorial sloppiness are Rosendorf’s text, not my typing.
 It’s a remarkable score for seventy-three words in a published book.)

 Rosendorf’s information here isn’t even erroneous.
 It isn’t even obsolete.
 It’s typographic gibberish.
 Where to begin?
-The expressions “four to the pica”, etc., are explicitly and obviously not specifications of thickness in points.
+The expressions “thick-,” “thin-,” and “middle-,” lead, and “four to the pica”, etc., are explicitly and obviously not specifications of thickness in points.
 They are a practice that predates the point system, from a time when nothing was specified in points, and when the pica varied from one foundry to another.
 They were made obsolete by the point system—which was introduced in 1878, became standard in the U.S. in the 1880s, and by 1900 had transformed typographic practice.

 Since then, for over a century, the thicknesses of metal leads have been specified in points and, very rarely, in half points, not in fractions of a pica.
 For most or all of that time, the only leading commonly seen has been one- and two-point leads (and slugs sized in multiples of six points).
 Even one-point leads are less common than two-point; they are fragile, and cost three times as much as two-point, because they are hard to manufacture.
-Half-point leads were even less often made or used; by the same token, few survive.
+(Fragile half-point leads were even less often made or used, and few can have survived.)

+The main reason for keeping a supply of three- and four-point leads would have been for leading in book work, which only a few shops did.
 The point system came into general use at about the time when the Linotype and Monotype machines made obsolete the setting of books and magazines by hand.
-Without the need to do that sort of work, I doubt that many but the largest shops would have found it worthwhile to devote money, attention, and space to maintaining a useful supply of odd leads and storing them in a useful manner.
+(Some leading might have been used for Monotype settings.)
+Without the need to do that sort of work, I doubt that many but the largest shops would have found it worthwhile to maintain a supply of leads thicker than two-point.
+Three- and four-to-pica leads from before the standard point system would have been troublesome, at best, and gone into the hellbox.

 For over a century now, a competent typographer has been one who thinks in points and picas (and, where greater precision is necessary, in fractions of a point), not odd fractions of a pica.
 That century includes the final seventy years of the commercial metal type era, and the creation of virtually all the lead typographic material now in existence.
 IF Rosenberg’s information had been historically accurate, and IF it had been provided with even a minimum of historical context, it would be of historical interest—IF it had been labeled as of historical interest only.